BotYue/ELE-292-Lab-SU/Lab 7 Sine and Bode/Lab 7 Main Task 4.md

 ### 📌 **Task 4.1 – Manual Bode vs. Theory**

 In Jupyter Notebook, use Python to plot **on the same figure**:
-1) the manually obtained Bode plot from Task 2
+1) the manually obtained Bode Mag plot from Task 2
-2) the theoretical Bode plot based on the Transfer Function in Task 1
+2) the theoretical Bode Mag plot based on the Transfer Function in Task 1

 The figure should use Frequency (Hz) as X-axis, use Magnitude (dB) as Y-axis.